Transferring your files from one Mac to another is really easy with Migration Assistant. But what happens when you run into a problem?

 2. Be sure to source yourself the right kind of Ethernet cable.
 You want one that meets the 1GB Ethernet specifications.
 Keep the length of cable short.
 Ethernet speed drops the longer the cable is.

 3. Get yourself an Ethernet adaptor.
-No doubt you’ll need one for your old or new Mac.
+No doubt you’ll need one for your older.
+Or newer type M1 Mac.

 You may need to click on the lock icon.
 And put in your Mac’s administration password to restart your old Mac in Target Disk Mode.